TheROCKoManz/FraudTransaction_ML/README.md

 # FraudTransaction_ML

-This is a Machine Learning Model to identify the Fraudulant Transactions from a Transaction Dataset.
+This is a Machine Learning Model to identify the Fraudulent Transactions from a Transaction Dataset.

 Details of the Features is provided below: